Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Analytic Expectations Background

-Our results are sensitive to the choice of grain-size and column density.
-From Equation \ref{eq:class}, we can see that the ratio of grain-size to column density determines the critical wavelength, and thus the ratio of the largest scale mode with $\lambda \sim \Lscale$ to critical wavelength is
+Our results are sensitive to the choice of grain size and column density, as they determine the critical wavelength and thus the dominant mode of the instability.
+Specifically, from Equation \ref{eq:class}, we can see the ratio of the largest scale mode with $\lambda \sim \Lscale$ to critical wavelength can be expressed as

 where $C\sim 20$ is a constant defined earlier.